 The above photos were taken during the surgery.
 After that surgery, she had more physical therapy.

-Travelers Says the Shoulder Surgery May Be Unrelated to Her Fall
+Travelers Argued that the Shoulder Surgery May Be Unrelated to Her Fall

-The hotel’s insurance company, Travelers, said that shoulder injury may not have been aggravated by the fall.
+Travelers argued that the shoulder injury may not have been aggravated by the fall.

 I want to represent you if you were hurt in an accident in Florida, on a cruise ship or boat.